Clients

 This guide describes how to manage client access in SaaS and in Self-Managed environments that use an external OpenID Connect (OIDC) provider for authentication.

-If you are using the Orchestration Cluster with basic authentication, both end users and m2m applications are treated as users and need to be managed accordingly.
-That is why the Identity UI does not display dedicated client options in basic authentication setups.
+If you are using the Orchestration Cluster with basic authentication, both end users and m2m applications are treated as users and must be managed accordingly.
+The Identity UI does not display dedicated client options in basic authentication setups for this reason.

 In Camunda 8 SaaS, client credentials are created and managed in Console.

-If you have enabled authorizations on your cluster, the new client will have no permissions by default, even after assigning scopes in Console.
+If you have enabled authorizations on your cluster, the new client has no permissions by default, even after assigning scopes in Console.
 You must grant fine-grained permissions in Identity:

-- Navigate to the Identity application for your cluster.
+- Open the Identity application for your cluster.

 - Click Create authorization.